Project Information Memorandums (PIMS)

 What is a PIM?

 A project information memorandum (PIM) is a report issued by the Council prior to or in conjunction with a building consent.
-A PIM report provides information known to the Council which is relevant to your building proposal, such as:
+A PIM can help you decide whether your planning and building project is possible and practical, and will help you and your designer create effective plans.

-- Authorisations that may be required other than the building consent, what you need to do to get that authorisation and what effect they may have on the design.
+A PIM report provides information known to the Council which is relevant to your building proposal.
+A PIM report will detail what authorisations are required other than the building consent for the project you are proposing.
+You will receive information on what you need to do to get that authorisation and what effect they may have on the design.
 Typical authorisations include:

-- resource consent if the proposal does not comply with the District Plan
+- Resource Consent if the proposal does not comply with the District Plan

-- service connections (i.e. water, sewer, stormwater)
+- Service connections (i.e. water, sewer, stormwater)

-- food hygiene licences
+- Food hygiene licences

-- liquor licences
+- Liquor licences

 - Historic Places Trust

-- evacuation scheme for fire safety
+- Evacuation scheme for fire safety

 - Clean air requirements for Fireplaces

 - Land information for the site that is known by the Council, with an indication of what you should do about this - Particularly relating to a range of Natural Hazards which may affect the property or building

 If any Planning or District Plan issues are identified, then these will be detailed on a "Certificate Attached to Project Information Memorandum".
 This will be attached to the PIM and will detail what authorisation is required.
 Please be aware that this certificate will not prevent the Building Consent from being processed or issued, but you are not able to begin work until this has been resolved.
 Therefore, inspections cannot be booked until this is resolved.